 2 – Cover with Brown board – I have never personally done this, as I haven’t had a need to.
 But if you live in a home with heavy texture this is fast solution that Lindsay from @frills_and_drills does a lot.
 Just be sure to hide your seams where your batten will go so you don’t have a long seam in the middle of one of your boxes.

-3 – Paint your wall 1st
+3 – Paint your Wall First

 I’ve done my fair share of accent walls, and unless you plan to mask off your room and spray the entire wall, it is best to paint the wall first, then install your batten trim!
 It will save you a lot of time cutting in around each board.
 Promise, paint the wall first.